Chip-firing and critical groups of signed graphs: Critical groups of signed graphs

 \end{proof}

-For even $n$, the map $f$ employed in Lemma \ref{lem:SuhoStatistic} exhibits less predictable behavior and we have been unable to demonstrate a similar duality.
+For even $n$, the map $f$ employed in Lemma \ref{lem:SuhoStatistic} exhibits less predictable behavior and we have not been able to demonstrate a similar duality.
 Hence we ask the following.

-\begin{question} Does there exist a duality between the set of critical and $z$-superstable configurations of the negative cycles $-C_{n}$ for the case $n$ is even? \end{question}
+\begin{question} Does there exist a easily described duality between the set of critical and $z$-superstable configurations of the negative cycles $-C_{n}$ for the case $n$ is even? \end{question}

-\section{Complete Graphs}
+\subsection{Complete Graphs}

-In this section, we consider signed complete graphs $(K_n)_{\phi}$.
-In general, the critical group of such graphs seems to be quite complicated (for instance the case of a single negative edge is still open), but we are able to compute ${\mathcal K}((K_{n})_{\phi})$ for some classes.
+We next consider signed complete graphs $(K_n)_{\phi}$.
+In general, the critical group of such graphs seems to be quite complicated.
+Despite that, there are some cases where the critical group is fairly simple to describe.